hpbuniat/flightzilla/README.md

         - Tickets with worked-time must have a estimation
         - Tickets should not be untouched for a certain amount of time (depending on your configuration)
         - Flags should not be unanswered for a certain amount of time (depending on your configuration)
+        - and many more, waiting for your rules
 - Kanban Board (A kanban-style-board, based on the current ticket-status)
 - Tickets (A list of all tickets, grouped by workflow-status & assigned project)
     - Provides a very detailed overview over all tickets - the status is indicated by many icons & colors